Yes if you hold certain passports you are eligible to get on arrival visa.

 First, apply for an Oman visa by visiting the official website.
 Drive to the border or book a bus after your Oman visa is approved.
 Pass the Oman border and re-enter Dubai with a new 30-day visa for free.

-Get in touch with a tourism firm that can issue an Express visa.
-Apply for an Oman visa through their official website.
+Contact a tourism firm that can issue an Express Visa and apply for an Oman Visa through their website.
 After your Oman visa is approved, drive to the border or travel by bus with a visa run package.
-Upon receiving confirmation from the travel firm that your visa has been issued, re-enter with your new Dubai prepaid visa.
-You can choose from the 4 prepaid visa types.
+Upon receiving confirmation from the travel firm that your visa has been issued, re-enter Dubai with your new prepaid visa.
+You can choose from the 4 prepaid visa types mentioned below.

-Although slightly costlier than the other two options, the inside country visa doesn’t require you to exit the country or visit any immigration office.
-This visa can be issued while you are lounging in a sunbed at the beach or participating in an activity you booked.
-The procedure is very easy:
+Although slightly costlier than the other two options, the inside country visa does not require you to exit the country or visit any immigration office.
+The procedure to obtain the visa is as follows :

 Unfortunately, not all on-arrival visa types have this perk.
 30-day on arrival visa holders can exit and enter with a new free visa.
 Holders of other on-arrival visa types are not eligible for this service.
 They can get a new free on arrival visa only if they have been out of the country for 6 months or more.
 Issuing an on-arrival visa is the sole decision of the immigration authorities.